Events

 Black and white headshot of Teresa Norberg-King

-In this talk, Teresa will weave her personal and professional experiences with how she developed methods, discuss some of the technical challenges, and highlight scientific accomplishments, as well as link how the methods and most importantly, how these approaches were vetted through the Society of Environmental Toxicology and Chemistry (SETAC) journals and scientific conferences, which was essential for environmental management decisions within EPA.
+Teresa Norberg-King shared highlights of her career research experiences at the EPA.
+Her presentation included personal and professional experiences about how she developed aquatic toxicity test methods for wastewater, contaminated sediments and problem pollutants.
+She discussed technical challenges, scientific accomplishments and how methods and approaches were vetted through the Society of Environmental Toxicology and Chemistry (SETAC) journals and scientific conferences - essential for environmental management decisions within EPA.

 Portrait of Dr. Malika Grayson

-The Hill-Lopes Scholars Program and the Jess and Mildred Fisher College of Science & Mathematics present Malika Grayson, Ph.D., as she shares her “ABCs of STEM Success” and speaks about her book Hooded: A Black Girl’s Guide to the Ph.D.
+Malika Grayson, Ph.D., discussed her “ABCs of STEM Success” and spoke about her book Hooded: A Black Girl’s Guide to the Ph.D.

 Grayson is the founder of STEMinist Empowered LLC—an organization focused on the empowerment of women of color who pursue graduate degrees, through consultancy and mentorship.